chemiliq-git/RecipeBook/README.md

 This is a personal recipe book that holds recipes and makes suggestion on what to cook.

 ## Technical data
-It is based on [ASP.Net Core template](https://github.com/NikolayIT/ASP.NET-Core-Template).
+Web application based on [ASP.Net Core template](https://github.com/NikolayIT/ASP.NET-Core-Template).
 Using .Net 5 with MVC architecture and repository pattern for data accessing.

 ## Appliation [URL](https://myrecipescheduler.azurewebsites.net)